 Gone are the days when an ordinary home cockpit builder had only the option to make most of his cockpit parts himself by hands.
 Of course, a true hobbyist will always prefer to build everything himself, at least he will try.

-Many people still can and want to make things by hand, and in my opinion, self-made panels and instruments can look no worse (even better) than produced ones, and, of course, it causes more respect than when you are looking at a "real" cockpit assembled from some kit purchased for thousands $$.
+Many people still can and want to make things by hand, and in my opinion, self-made panels and instruments can look no worse (even better) than produced ones, and, of course, it causes more respect than when you are looking at a "real" cockpit assembled from some kit purchased for thousands of dollars.

 Nowadays there are many sellers of different cockpit parts and instruments, some of them were (or are) home cockpit builders, others just saw another commercial "niche" and a chance to make money.
 I can understand those who want to earn extra money, if this is possible, why not.